 What should you pay attention to before participating in the ICO?

 The abundance of different ICOs can confuse many inexperienced investors.
-Therefore, first of all, it is necessary to investigate the sales agreement (Token Sale Agreement) carefully. while reading this document, curious details may surface, which the organizers of the ICO may not have publicly stated.
+Therefore, first of all, it is necessary to investigate the sales agreement (Token Sale Agreement) carefully.
+While you are reading this document, curious details may surface, which the organizers of the ICO may not have publicly stated.
 In addition, there are unspoken indicators of good intentions of the project:

 - Availability of all necessary agreements and rules published on the website as a public offer.